Craftbevia

 Inbound: Seasonal Gardens Along the Main Line

-As the Green Line moves inbound from Lechmere toward Kenmore, two seasonal Trillium locations and a Night Shift beer garden create exceptional summer stops that are unavailable in the colder months.
+As the Green Line moves inbound from Lechmere toward Kenmore, a seasonal Trillium garden and a Night Shift beer garden create exceptional summer stops that are unavailable in the colder months.
 If you’re visiting between roughly May and October, these are worth building into your route.
 Always verify current operating dates before visiting — seasonal opening and closing schedules shift year to year.

 Night Shift Esplanade Beer Garden (Seasonal)